bonitasoft/bonita-doc/md/guest-user.md

 It is possible to allow public access to some living applications (without the need to sign in to Bonita).

-When accessing a public application the user will be automatically logged in with a guest user account.
+When accessing a public application without any active session on bonita platform the user will be automatically logged in with a guest user account.

 :::info
 **Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.